Isaaczhong7/377final_project/README.md

-Here is a link for video:
+Here is a link for video:[Final Project Demo](https://youtu.be/ScYPWLs0SwY)